IARD-Solutions/solidity-analyzer-vscode/README.md

 Please report any issues you encounter, or any feedback you might have, by email at iard.solutions@gmail.com

 ## Release Notes

+### 0.2.0

+- **Linting Support**: Added integrated Solidity linter to identify coding standards issues and style violations
+- **Enhanced UI**:
+  - Redesigned interface with improved organization of issues by severity and category
+  - Added color-coded category indicators for better visual classification
+  - Improved focus button with visual feedback
+- **Bug Fixes**:
+  - Fixed vulnerability highlighting to use the most specific line range
+  - Improved multi-line highlighting to display as a cohesive block
+  - Fixed issue with multiple panels opening on repeated analyses
+  - Enhanced file resolution logic for better navigation to issues
+- **Status Bar Improvements**:
+  - Added detailed tooltips showing breakdown of issues by severity and category
+  - Click to re-analyze current file
+  - Shows combined count of vulnerabilities and linter issues
+- **Performance**: Optimized rendering of large result sets

 ### 0.1.4